How to Use Garden Gnomes for Self-Defense

 Engineered for quick access, a simple flick of the wrist pops open the gnome holster cover.
 This exposes the gnome, smiling pleasantly at the attacker.
-If this sight is not enough to unnerve an assailant proceed to step two.
+If this sight is not enough to unnerve an assailant, proceed to step two.

 The user's velcro secured security strap is released by a second flick of the wrist and the gnome falls comfortably into the hands of the user in a natural throwing position.

 Gnomes are fully top-weighted, so that the pointy hat aims directly at the attacker.
-The gnome itself is 100% plaster of Paris which shatters pleasingly upon impact sending shards of plaster and choking dust toward the attacker even if a direct hit is not achieved.
+The gnome itself is 100% plaster of Paris which shatters pleasingly upon impact sending shards of plaster and choking dust toward the assailant even if a direct hit is not achieved.

 Remember, if you're not prepared to defend yourself, you might not have a second chance.